 About Me

 My name is Ryan Miller, and I am a psychoanalytic therapist in private practice.
-My therapeutic approach is shaped by psychoanalytic principles, including attachment theory, object relations, and relational theories, as well as insights from feminist, queer, and critical theories.
+My therapeutic approach is shaped by psychoanalytic principles, including attachment theory, object relations, and relational theories.
+I also work to incorporate insights from feminist, queer, and critical theories.

 I hold a Bachelor of Science from Oregon State University and a Master of Social Work from Smith College School for Social Work.
 My passion for psychoanalytic therapy has continued to grow since my time as a student.
 I am a Licensed Independent Clinical Social Worker in Washington State (LW61580671).